 The big brown bat is a large bat with long, glossy fur that is oily in texture.
 The dorsal fur on its back ranges in color from light copper to chocolate brown; its ventral fur (on abdomen) is lighter, from pinkish to olive buff.
 Its naked face, ears, wings and tail membrane are black.
 The bat has short and rounded ears, a broad nose, fleshy lips, large and bright eyes and sharp, heavy teeth capable of causing severe bites.
 Adults have an average wingspan of about 13 inches, and females are slightly larger than miles.

-Big brown bats are found in cities, towns, rural areas and deciduous forests.
-They often hang upside down to roost during day or hibernate during winter in homes, barns, silos, churches, tree cavities and caves.
+Found in cities, towns, rural areas and deciduous forests.
+Often hang upside down to roost during day or hibernate during winter in homes, barns, silos, churches, tree cavities and caves.
 Some remain loyal to their chosen over-wintering site for their entire lives.

-These bats are found throughout the Chesapeake Bay watershed, and their range extends from southern Canada through North and Central America to the southern tip of Mexico.
+Found throughout the Chesapeake Bay watershed; their range extends from southern Canada through North and Central America to the southern tip of Mexico.
 They do not migrate.